ve000443/MixMaze/README.md

 `npm install -g grunt-cli bower`

+#### All musics are hosted on xythe.xyz, except for the one called `marco` which is a local preview in this repository

 ## Back End

 #### To install the required dependencies, place yourself in the `server` directory and use :